SeamusFinlayson/Minecraft-AFK-Mouse-Clicker/README.md

 ### Windows 11 Command Line

 **If you just want to run the script** follow [this tutorial](https://www.dataquest.io/blog/installing-python-on-windows/) to install python and [this tutorial](https://www.dataquest.io/blog/install-pip-windows/) to install the pip package manager.
+You only need python 3, not Python 2 or Anaconda.
 Then run the three commands below in the Windows PowerShell.

 `pip install pyautogui`